riak/riak.github.io/docs/setup/installing/freebsd.md

 sidebar_position: 2
 ---

-[install source erlang]: /docs/setup/installing/source/erlang
+[install source erlang]: ../../setup/installing/source/erlang.md
-[downloads]: /docs/downloads/
-[install verify]: /docs/setup/installing/verify
+[install verify]: ../../setup/installing/verify.md

 You can install Riak on FreeBSD for the AMD64 architecture with a binary package or by building from source code.